Lala Kent Shares Racy Photo On Instagram: ‘We Are Women And We Are Free’

-Lala Kent is known for her racy behavior and earlier this week, she shared a shocking photo of herself wearing absolutely nothing on Instagram.
+Lala Kent is known for her racy behavior, and earlier this week, she shared a shocking photo of herself wearing absolutely nothing on Instagram.

-After telling fans on Twitter that she was a “f**king loose cannon,” Lala Kent took to Instagram where she posted a photo of herself with her backside facing the camera and her top half covered with a heart emoji.
+After telling fans on Twitter that she was a “f**king loose cannon,” Lala Kent took to Instagram, where she posted a photo of herself with her backside facing the camera and her top half covered with a heart emoji.

 In the caption, Lala Kent encouraged women to rise against the media’s expectations of their bodies and be free.
 She also said that a women’s choice of clothing or lack thereof doesn’t mean a thing.